green-green-avk/AnotherTerm-docs/docs/start-a-session-by-an-intent.md

 and the automation software like **Tasker** do not usually provide any simple means to bind to a service (in which case an application credentials check is possible).
-So, a *"token"* field has been added to the favorite parameters to mitigate this situation.
-This field stores a unique ID that acts as a passphrase to start the session.
+So, the *"token"* field has been added to the favorite parameters to mitigate this situation.
+This field stores a unique ID that acts as a passphrase to start a session.

-The script is being executed inside a session is supposed to control the number of running session instances.
+A script is being executed inside the session is supposed to control the number of running session instances.

 Intent parameters to start a session: